The Police nor the Courts are obligated to tell you about all the penalties for speeding tickets.

 Speeding Ticket Penalties

-Speeding ticket penalties are based upon how fast the driver was traveling in relationship to the posted or un-posted speed limit and the class of licence the driver has.
+The fine for speeding is based upon how fast the driver was traveling in relationship to the posted or un-posted speed limit.
+The higher the speed the higher the fine.

 The police are given a list of speeding fines based upon the rate of speed recorded.